On tessellations of random maps and the $t_g$-recurrence: Proof of Theorem

-where $\epsilon = i_2-i_1$ is such that $|\epsilon|\leq 1$.
-Loosely speaking, the properties in~\eqref{eq:crossed} say that, \emph{up to an error at most 1}, $s_i$ is (weakly) closer to $m_i$ than to $m_{3-i}$ for $i=1..2$.
+where $\epsilon = i_2-i_1$.
+Note that $|\epsilon|\leq 1$, so loosely speaking the properties in~\eqref{eq:crossed} imply that, \emph{up to an error at most 1}, $s_i$ is (weakly) closer to $m_i$ than to $m_{3-i}$ for $i\in\{1,2\}$.
 Unfortunately these constraints do not entirely characterize these objects (see next section) but they do, in some sense, asymptotically.
-Thinking heuristically for a moment, we can expect that the analogue in the continuum limit of these discrete configurations is a Brownian map with four marked points $(m_1^\infty, m_2^\infty, s_1^\infty, s_2^\infty)$ such that if we subdivide the space in two nearest-neighbour cells induced by $m_1^\infty$ and $m_2^\infty$, the point $s_i^\infty$ belongs the nearest-neighbour cell induced by $m_i^\infty$ for each $i=1..2$.
+Thinking heuristically for a moment, we can expect that the analogue in the continuum limit of these discrete configurations is a Brownian surface with four marked points $(m_1^\infty, m_2^\infty, s_1^\infty, s_2^\infty)$ such that if we subdivide the space in two nearest-neighbour cells induced by $m_1^\infty$ and $m_2^\infty$, the point $s_i^\infty$ belongs to the nearest-neighbour cell induced by $m_i^\infty$ for each $i\in\{1,2\}$.
 Up to technical details that we will carry out in the next section, this leads us quite naturally to the following conclusion: \begin{lemma} The coefficient $[z^n]A_g(z)$ is such that, as $n$ goes to $\infty$:

 with the notation of Theorem~\ref{thm:obs1}. \end{lemma} \begin{rem} The reader can understand heuristically the meaning of the denominator $3/2 \cdot n^3 m_{g}(n)$ as follows.
-The tuple $(Q,s_1,s_2,e_1,e_2)$ is a quadrangulation with two vertices and two marked edges.
+The tuple $(Q,s_1,s_2,e_1,e_2)$ is a quadrangulation with two marked vertices and two marked edges.
 We can use $e_1$ as the root-edge of $Q$, and orient it by deciding that its source is at even distance from~$s_1$.
 We can choose the ``error'' $\epsilon$ freely in $\{-1,0,1\}$ (since asymptotically we do not expect this error to play any role), and set $i_1:=d(s_1,m_1)$ and $\delta:=i_1+\epsilon - d(s_2,m_2)$.
 Since Miermont's bijection requires that $d(s_1,s_2)+\delta$ is even, we are left with a rooted quadrangulation with one marked edge~$e_2$, and two marked vertices $(s_1,s_2)$ subject to \emph{two} parity constraints (that $s_1$ is at even distance from the root, and that $d(s_1,s_2)+\delta$ is even).
 Since a quadrangulation with $n$ faces has $2n$ edges and $n+2-2g$ vertices, and since it is natural to expect each parity constraint to contribute an asymptotic factor $\frac{1}{2}$, the total number of ``base configurations'' we obtain is $\sim 3\times (2n) n^2/4 \cdot m_g(n)$, hence the denominator in~\eqref{eq:convergenceCell}. \end{rem}